 Project by: Hatch Design

-An ultra-minimalist bedroom that cleverly uses a platform bed in medium height which can function as bedside tables and storage, and putting a full bed mattress with standard thickness on top of it.
+An ultra-minimalist bedroom that cleverly uses a platform bed in medium height which can function as bedside tables and storage, and putting a full bed mattress with a standard thickness on top of it.
 Instead of using a curtain, the owner opted for roller window blinds that keep the clean lines intact, compared to drapes which add lots of vertical fold lines.
 Across the bedframe is a ceiling-height bookshelf with ladder access.
 This keeps everything off the floor and tabletops.

 7. Bungalow in Cyberjaya